dzhambov/beep-boop-new/README.md

 ## Description

-_Beep,Boop, I'm sorry..., is a fun game where the user inputs a number and the game replaces every number one with "Beep", number two with "Boop" and number 3 with "I'm sorry Dave, I'm afraid I can't do that."_
+_Beep,Boop, I'm sorry..., is a fun game where the user inputs a number and the game replaces every number one with "Beep", number two with "Boop" and number three with "I'm sorry Dave, I'm afraid I can't do that."_

 ## Setup/Installation Requirements